jazamatronic/ModalResonators/README.md

 BLUE = MGF page:
 &nbsp;&nbsp;POT1 = MGF (Brightness - boosts or cuts higher modes)

-Button 2 toggles between ping or external input mode
+Button 2 toggles between ping, external input or inharmonic mode

+LED2 = OFF
+&nbsp;&nbsp;Ping mode, each note is excited by a single ping
 LED2 = CYAN
-&nbsp;&nbsp;Ping mode, each note is excited by a single ping
-LED2 = OFF
-&nbsp;&nbsp;Left input channel is fed into each note &nbsp;&nbsp;*CAUTION* This can blow up under high resonances - keep the gain down and bring it up slowly
+&nbsp;&nbsp;Left input channel is fed into each note &nbsp;&nbsp;*CAUTION* This can blow up under high resonances - keep the gain down and bring it up slowly LED2 = YELLOW
+&nbsp;&nbsp;Inharmonic mode - currently only one single preset.
+Resonance can be modulated with the MOD WHEEL &nbsp;&nbsp;Input filter cutoff can be adjusted by turning POT1 on the RED page